 One optimization feature of Intel Itanium 2 processors is that they can reorder instructions such that some instructions are scheduled and completed not exactly in the order that they appear in your program.
-For more information regarding memory ordering, memory fences, and so on, see the Intel IA-64 Architecture Software Developer's Manual, volume 2, chapter 13, "MP Coherence and Synchronisation."
+For more information regarding memory ordering, memory fences, and so on, see the Intel Itanium 2 Processor Reference Manual for Software Development and Optimization and Intel Itanium Architecture Software Developer's Manual on for additional information on MP coherence and synchronization.

-This appendix describes the following memory operation aspects of SGI Altix 3000 systems:
+This appendix describes the following memory operation aspects of SGI Altix systems: